1. Foundational Intuition

 Tiered Stress Testing

 Professional desks use three tiers of stress testing to ensure they can survive a systemic or idiosyncratic credit crash.
+Each tier captures different aspects of tail risk and portfolio vulnerability.

 Tier 1: Linear Stress (Parallel)